 Leadville (CO) Metal Project - 2020

-The primary cause for their failing metal roof system was from damage caused by many years of heavy snow falls common to the area.
 When snow and ice from the upper steeply pitched roof (sometimes measured in feet) would begin to melt, the heavy load would crash onto the lesser-pitched porch roofs, bending the metal panels and causing seam separation.
 This ultimately resulted in water penetration into the building and covered porch areas.

 To mitigate the problem, Supreme replaced the existing 22-gauge roof system with a much sturdier 20-gauge Corten corrugated, galvanized metal panel roof system, to handle the weight and abuse of the heavy snow loads more capably.